5 Areas to Check After a Fire or Storm

 - If flooded, pump out your basement gradually.
 The walls could collapse or the floor could buckle if the surrounding ground is waterlogged.
 Not sure?
 Get an inspector.

-- If your home has sustained water damage, visit FEMA and review the information on water damage under the FLOOD section.
+- If your home has sustained water damage, visit FEMA and review the information on water damage under the Before and After a Flood section.

 WHN Expert TIP – Water Damage Clean-Up Tips: Greg Kistler, a ServPro cleanup and restoration specialist from South Washington County in Minnesota, provides water damage cleanup advice in this podcast.